cabbagecabbagecabbage/Paint-Program/README.md

 # Usage
-To use the program, simply click on main.py.
+To use the program, simply click on main.py after downloading.
 Note that you must have Python 3 installed already.

 # List of individual features